AVSystem/Anjay/doc/sphinx/source/BasicClient/BC-Notifications.rst

 Correct handling of LwM2M Observe requests requires being able to store Object/Instance/Resource attributes.
-For that, one needs to either implement a set of attribute handlers, or use the pre-defined :doc:`Attribute Storage module <../AdvancedTopics/AT-AttributeStorage>`.
-As before, we use pre-defined Attribute Storage module here.
+For that, one needs to either implement a set of attribute handlers, or use the pre-defined :doc:`Attribute Storage subsystem <../AdvancedTopics/AT-AttributeStorage>`.
+In this tutorial, we use pre-defined Attribute Storage subsystem here.

 Example
 -------